FoldingSpace/enfolding/gettingStarted.md

 ![Adding Nodes](graphics/nodes-condensed-2.gif)

 #### Adjusting edge distances
-You will notice that as you create nodes, text boxes that displace node-node distance appear on each edge.
+You will notice that as you create nodes, text boxes that display node-node distance appear on each edge.
 You may adjust these distances in order to stretch or pinch the map.
 Simply click the box, type a new number, and hit enter.

 In order to change the distance between two particular nodes, click a single node.
 It will appear in red.
 Then select another node with a shared edge.
 The text box will appear and allow you to adjust the distance.